-In order to be able to express our conclusion, we undertook the following work in April 2018:
+In order to be able to express our conclusion, we undertook the following work in April 2019:

-- We assessed the suitability of the Positive Impact Assessment Framework and the Climate benefits criteria regarding their relevance, completeness, clarity, neutrality and reliability, taking into consideration the "Green Bonds Principles" dated June 2017 and the "Principles for Positive Impact Finance" dated January 2017. - We compared the list of assets in Société Générale's Positive Impact Bonds annual use of proceeds reporting as at December 31, 2017 with the list of assets in the last reporting (annual use of proceeds reporting as at December 31, 2017 for the bond issued in November 2015 and for the one issued in September 2016). - For assets already verified based on the last reporting, we focused on assets categorised A and B in non-designated countries by verifying the management of potential negative impacts according to the Positive Impact Assessment Framework. - In case of new selected assets, we verified their positive impact and the management of their potential negative impacts (including avoidance, mitigation, remediation and/or compensation measures) according to the Positive Impact Assessment Framework. - We verified the climate benefits of these assets in terms of CO2 avoided, using the methodology developed by the European Investment Bank and prorated CO2 avoided, using the methodology developed by Société Générale. - We verified the total installed capacity of the assets.
+- We assessed the suitability of the Positive Impact Assessment Framework and the Climate benefits criteria regarding their relevance, completeness, clarity, neutrality and reliability, taking into consideration the "Green Bonds Principles" dated June 2018 and the "Principles for Positive Impact Finance" dated January 2017. - We compared the list of assets in Société Générale's Positive Impact Bonds annual use of proceeds reporting as at December 31, 2018 with the list of assets in the last reporting (annual use of proceeds reporting as at December 31, 2018 for the bond issued in November 2015, for the one issued in September 2016 and for the one issued in October 2018). - For assets already verified based on the last reporting, we focused on assets categorised A and B in non-designated countries by verifying the management of potential negative impacts according to the Positive Impact Assessment Framework. - In case of new selected assets, we verified their positive impact and the management of their potential negative impacts (including avoidance, mitigation, remediation and/or compensation measures) according to the Positive Impact Assessment Framework. - We verified the climate benefits of these assets in terms of CO2 avoided, using the methodology developed by the European Investment Bank and prorated CO2 avoided, using the methodology developed by Société Générale. - We verified the total installed capacity of the assets.